freifunk-mwu/site-ffmwu/README.md

 ## Build the firmware
 The firmware can be build using the `build.sh` script contained in the repository.
-For example to do a full testing build for site >>mainz<< use the following commands:
+For example to do a full stable build for site _mainz_ use the following commands:

 ```
-./build.sh -s mainz -b testing -r mainz1 -c update
+./build.sh -s mainz -b stable -r mainz1 -c update
-./build.sh -s mainz -b testing -r mainz1 -c build
+./build.sh -s mainz -b stable -r mainz1 -c build
 ```

 ## Sign and deploy the firmware
-To sign the images, use the following command:
+To sign the new images as _testing_, use the following command:

 ```
 ./build.sh -s mainz -b testing -r mainz1 -c sign